styblope/iib-icp-demo/iib-helm/ibm-integration-bus-exp/README.md

 The command removes all the Kubernetes components associated with the chart.

 ## Configuration
-The following table lists the configurable parameters of the `ibm-integration-bus-exp` chart and their default values.
+The following table lists the configurable parameters of the `ibm-integration-bus-demo` chart and their default values.

 | Parameter                        | Description                                     | Default                                                    |
 | -------------------------------- | ----------------------------------------------- | ---------------------------------------------------------- |